 words, the speed of the charges is proportional to the value of

 high speed.
-Zero current means the charges have stopped.
-Note however
+Zero current means the charges have stopped in place.
+Note

-that an electric current does not have just one speed within a circuit.
+that an electric current does not have just one speed within any circuit.

-Charges speed up when they flow into a thinner wire.
-The high current in
+Charges speed up whenever they flow into a thinner wire.
+The high current

-the lightbulb of a big flash-lantern will be much faster than the same
+in a large flash-lantern's lightbulb will be much faster than the same

 current in the other conductors in the lantern.
 Even though an electric